 The board must be able to express a shared view of the company's purpose, business model and strategy.
 It should go beyond the simple description of products and corporate structures and set out how the company intends to deliver shareholder value in the medium to long-term.
 It should demonstrate that the delivery of long-term growth is underpinned by a clear set of values aimed at protecting the company from unnecessary risk and securing its long-term future.

 Cambria was established in 2006 with a strategy to build a balanced motor retail group to deliver the self-funded acquisition and turnaround of underperforming businesses.
 The strategy evolved in 2013 to encompass the acquisition of premium and high luxury businesses, located in geographically strategic locations, which would be immediately earning enhancing.
-See pages 6 to 19 of the company's annual report.
+See Directors report in the annual report.

 Seek to understand and meet shareholder needs and expectations